-Master’s degree program Sound in New Media and the Doctoral Program in the Department of Media grounds a strong collaboration with SOPI research group combining art, design and media driven aspects of sound design in the digital era.
+Master’s degree major program Sound in New Media and the Doctoral Program in the Department of Art and Media grounds a strong collaboration with SOPI research group combining art, design and media driven aspects of sound design in the digital era.
 SOPI research group’s teaching activities include the following courses;

 Workshop introduces a data-flow programming (visual programing) language for audio and multimedia, which has been a recent pioneering application in the contemporary art field.
 Course gives opportunity to anyone to learn how to process and organize sounds, mapping physical interaction, video processing and networking possibilities by using Pure Data environment.
 This is a project-based course; at the end of the course students will submit and present their group or individual projects.

 Physical Interaction Design (DOM-E5043)

 Physical Interaction Design course aims to familiarize students with practices that provide designing new ways of interactions between humans through digital environments.
 This course makes it possible for students to experience experimental interaction with sensor technologies where the data is achieved throughout the participant’s natural expressive gestures and processed through computer.